 Not all inventory management solutions are created equal.
 Some can be intimidating to the average user, so look for solutions that offer simplicity and ease of use.

 - User-Friendly Interface: Your team will more quickly embrace and adopt what’s known as a user-friendly graphical user interface, or GUI.
-Look for one that allows the user to add assets by importing from your spreadsheets, rather than one at a time, manually entering records.
+Find a tool enabling users to import assets from spreadsheets, eliminating the need for manual data entry.

 - Online Help Desk for User Support: The most effective inventory management systems allow the user to search for answers to commonly asked questions in a knowledge base of helpful how-to articles.
 For an even better experience, seek solutions that permit submitting support requests through a live help desk.

 - Secure Connections with Routine Data Backups: We’ve all heard horror stories about documents that are lost to a crashed hard drive or someone forgetting to hit “Save.”
 Modern inventory management systems go way beyond the modern “auto save” functionality of some spreadsheet software.
-Look for one that offers enhanced security to securely access your information in the cloud, along with routine data backups backed by AWS (Amazon Web Services) hosting services or similar.
+Search for a secure cloud-based tool with routine AWS (Amazon Web Services) backups to protect and access your data.

 - Flexible, Affordable, and Accessible: In the modern environment, where people and companies are increasingly on the go and working remotely, be sure your inventory management system allows everyone to access assets and inventory anywhere their job takes them.
 Be sure to find a Web-based system for which there is no software to download and install.
 And above all, find a solution that’s affordable.
-If you’re replacing your spreadsheets with modern inventory management software, it must be more than effective…it must be affordable as well!
+When replacing spreadsheets with inventory management software, it should be both effective and affordable!

 Can a Spreadsheet Do More than Store Inventory Records?